Multiplicative magic cubes

 4th-order multiplicative magic cubes

-The Sayles's cube and the Trenkler's cube have the same characteristics: P = 57153600, Max nb = 7560.
+Sayles's cube and Trenkler's cube have the same characteristics: P = 57153600, Max nb = 7560.
 Is it possible to construct 4th-order cubes with smaller constants?
 Yes!
 My best cubes have a P more than 8 times smaller, and a Max nb more than 20 times smaller:

 P = 6,486,480 and Max nb = 546 (left cube, January 2006),